leafboo/leafboo/README.md

 ## Hi there  🗿
 4th year BSIT Student.
-I'm interested in backend engineering which I'm planning to pursue a career on, and low level stuff just because it's interesting to me.
+I'm interested in backend engineering which I'm planning to pursue a career on, and low level stuff.
+Currently learning GO.
 <!--
 **leafboo/leafboo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.